astrohr/MPCS/README.md

 MPCS stands for "Minor Planet Center Solver"

 ## Requirements for building
-Cmake version 3.20 and above
+Cmake version 3.20 and above, &
 C++ compiler

 ## How to build